silnrsi/font-harmattan/README.txt

 Thank you for your interest in the Harmattan font.
 We hope you find it useful!

-Harmattan supports a subset of the Unicode 7.0 Arabic character repertoire.
-It does not include the Arabic Presentation Forms blocks, which are not recommended for normal use.
-It also does not include some of characters in the "Arabic", "Arabic Supplement", and "Arabic Extended-A" blocks when they are known to be unnecessary in West African languages.
+Harmattan includes full support for Unicode 8.0 Arabic ranges (excluding the Arabic Presentation Forms blocks, which are not recommended for normal use).
+It also includes many of the characters in the Arabic Extended-A block that were added to Unicode 9.0 and 10.0.

-Font smarts are implemented using OpenType and Graphite technologies.
-A number of glyph variations are accessible through font features available via both OpenType and Graphite technologies.
+This font uses state-of-the-art OpenType and Graphite font technologies, including variant glyphs for a number of characters for use in particular contexts.

 Harmattan is released under the SIL Open Font License.
 Harmattan is a trademark of SIL International.